 Notes made during a match may be referenced during that match or between matches.
-Notes made outside the current match may only be referenced between games.
+Notes made outside the current match may only be referenced between games, and must have been in the player's possession since the beginning of the match.